bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 found `among the examples at my XAS-Education site <http://bruceravel.github.io/XAS-Education/>`__.

-Among these example files is one called ``fe.060``, which contains a spectrum from an iron foil measured at 60 K. Import this by selecting :menuselection:`File --> Import data` or by pressing :kbd:`Control`-:kbd:`o`.
-Navigate to the location of your example files and select ``fe.060``.
+Among these example files is one called :file:`fe.060`, which contains a spectrum from an iron foil measured at 60 K. Import this by selecting :menuselection:`File --> Import data` or by pressing :button:`Control`-:button:`o`.
+Navigate to the location of your example files and select :file:`fe.060`.
 The `column selection dialog
 <../import/columns.html>`__ then appears.
 For now, just click OK.

 The data is imported and :procparam:`rbkg` is set to its default value of 1.
-The data and the background function found using the default parameter values can be found by pressing the :kbd:`E,orange` button.
+The data and the background function found using the default parameter values can be found by pressing the :button:`E,orange` button.
 This is shown here on the left.

 .. subfigstart::